All Episodes

 And they told me they did.

-I mean, meant a few.
+I mean, a few of them.

 You were facing seven years in jail if you didn't tell the truth.